 Why World Vision is in Syria

-The Syrian crisis is now well into its sixth year--the country is a fragile state that is the source of the most refugees in the world as well as host to the second most internally displaced people.
-During that time at least 250,000 people have been killed, with some independent Syrian organizations citing upwards of 450,000, among them up to 19,000 children.
-Approximately 11 million people have been forced from their homes.
+The Syrian crisis is now entering its ninth year--the country is a fragile state that is the source of the most refugees in the world as well as host to the second most internally displaced people.
+During that time at least 500,000 people have been killed, including more than 55,000 children.
+Nearly 12 million have been forced from their homes.
 Millions of children are facing challenges children should not have to face - missing out on school, working as child laborers, and vulnerable to early marriage.
 A generation of children is at risk of being lost to the impact of this conflict.
 As an active war zone, this is an extraordinarily difficult context in which to serve people in need.
 WV’s operational area within Syria is mobile due to the fluid fronts of the war and the threat of violence against aid workers.
 To increase our reach in active conflict zones, World Vision partners with several local Syrian organizations.

 We never give up on people

 Millions of people have been forced to flee their homes due to violence: Families escaping fighting in Iraq and Syria, caught in the conflict in South Sudan, and trapped in other dangerous situations.
 More than half of these refugees and displaced people are children.
 You can help provide critical essentials like food, shelter, and safe places for children to play and learn.

 Prayer Requests from Syria

 World Vision's staff in Syria are asking us to join them in prayer for the following: